merly-ai/MP-CodeCheckBin-Windows/README.md

 (ii) grading the quality of an existing repository, and (iii) guiding programmers through the important aspects of a new code repository, to name a few.

+At its core, MPCC is a machine programming (MP) system that autonomously identifies anomalous logical expressions directly in source code.
+These anomalous expressions, also known as anomalies, are often latent defects in the existing code that programmers have failed to identify or correct.
+MPCC helps programmers find these anomalies and correct them, thereby improving the overall quality of the existing software.
+For this limited release version of MPCC, we only include MPCC the ability to perform inference (i.e., detect good or bad patterns) on code.
+In subsequent releases of MPCC, we may also include the ability to train new models on other code bases, including users’ own proprietary ones.

+## Setup Instructions
+Prior to running inference and reviewing the results, let’s set up the environment.
+To run MPCC, you’ll need the following three things (at a minimum):
+1. A model trained on code (provided by Merly).
+2. The MPCC executable (provided by Merly).
+3. A code base to run inference against (provided by you, the user).